 As an adult student looking to enroll at the College, know that we offer flexible and convenient programs to fit your busy schedule.
 Microcredentials offer a fast track to specific, in-demand skills.
 You can earn a valuable career credential upon completion, and courses can also be applied to an existing degree or certificate program if you want to continue on.
 Fifteen of our degrees and certificates can be completed fully online with many others offered half or more online.
-In-person alternatives in the afternoon and evening are available, too.
+Inperson alternatives in the afternoon and evening are available, too.
+Contact Julie Partigianoni, Adulty Student Admission Advisor for more information at jlp037@tompkinscortland.edu.